 As far as fitness bands go, Xiaomi’s line up of Mi Bands has been one of the best selling in the world.
 Ever since the company launched the (admittedly pretty basic) original Mi Band, it has caught the eye of a mass audience thanks to the aggressive pricing strategy by the company.
-I’ve used every Mi Band the company has launched, and recently Devinder and Sharun brought back the Mi Band 3 from their China trip.
-The Mi Band 3 is priced at 169 Yuan (approx Rs.
-1800), but hasn’t yet launched in India.
-You can, however, get it from Chinese retailers like GearBest for $34.59, which is Rs.
-2,378 (You can also use the code “HKBAND3” for discounted price of $31.59).
-I’ve been using it for a few weeks, and here are my thoughts on the latest fitness tracker from the Chinese giant.
+I’ve used every Mi Band the company has launched, and we got the Mi Band 3 from China that I have been using for quite some time now.
+Well, the Mi Band 3 has arrived in India at a price of Rs.
+1,999 on Amazon and Mi India.
+So, without further ado, let’s get to our Mi Band 3 review:

 Mi Band 3 Specs: